natenka/pyneng-book-en/docs/source/book/09_functions/func_unpacking_and_var_args_example.rst

 Example of using variable length keyword arguments and unpacking arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using variable length arguments and unpacking arguments you can transfer arguments between functions.
+Using variable length arguments and unpacking arguments you can pass
+arguments between functions.
 Let me give you an example.

 Function ``check_passwd`` (func_add_user_kwargs_example.py file):